-Not only can trends whizz around the globe within an instant, but they can also start at any given moment, in any given time zone, from any possible geographic coordinates.
-Ukraine is a new secret source for fresh fashion brands; Spain is producing more cool bloggers and shoe labels than I've had hot dinners; big spenders in India are putting that economy on the map in a big, big way (it's actually replaced China as the most promising retail environment); French girls influence us on a daily basis to dress in a sassier, more laissez-faire way.
-And yet, despite all of these very visible goings on—Instagram is nothing if not primarily responsible for this movement—you'll still find that local looks, must-haves, and shopping desires do still differ.
+Trends can not only whizz around the globe within an instant, but they can also start at any given moment, in any given timezone, from any possible geographic coordinates.
+Ukraine is a new secret source for fresh fashion brands; Spain is producing more cool bloggers and shoe labels than I've had hot dinners; big spenders in India are putting that economy on the map in a big, big way (it's actually replaced China as the most promising retail environment); French girls influence us on a daily basis to dress in a more sassy, laissez-faire way.
+And yet, despite all of these very visible goings on—Instagram is nothing if not primarily responsible for this movement—you'll still find that local looks, must-haves and shopping desires do still differ.

 That's why we reached out to the clever people at fashion search engine Lyst to dig a little deeper.
 What's trending in Tokyo?
 What's everyone looking at in Portugal?
 Does Mexico have its very own It bag right now?
-The results of the most searched-for items this year according to Lyst's data are below.
-Some might surprise, and some might make you want to up sticks and move to a different country if your personal style appears to be a perfect match… I think I'll book a flight to Brazil.
+The results of the most searched-for items this year according to Lyst's data is below: some might surprise, and some might make you want to up sticks and move to a different country if your personal style appears to be a perfect match… I think I'll book a flight to Brazil.

-Adam Selman's hugely successful Last Lolita cat-eyes from his ongoing collab with Le Specs have been seen on celebs, fashion industry girls, and influencers nonstop over the past year, but it's the Brazilian crew that's into them the most.
+Adam Selman's hugely successful Last Lolita cat-eyes from his ongoing collab with Le Specs have been seen on celebs, fashion industry girls and influencers nonstop over the past year, but it's the Brazilian crew who are into them the most.

 There are three Gucci items in this list, and all of them have the potential for longevity rather than just one-season wonderment.
 Chinese girls apparently search more for Gucci's Marmont styles (this flap silhouette being the original) than any other designer bag.
 Very interesting indeed.

 Now this one surprised me: I had foolishly imagined Germans being into simple, sensible plain Adidas Originals Stan Smiths.
 Not so.
-The most searched-for fashion item right now is a far more elaborate option: metallic Golden Goose sneakers that come in at a fairly wallet-denting $432.
+Their most searched-for fashion item right now is a far more elaborate option: metallic Golden Goose sneakers that come in at a fairly wallet-denting £330.

-India knows where it's at.
-The region's number one search on Lyst is for "Prada shoulder bags," and we couldn't agree with them more when you see chic styles like this Esplanade piece coming in…
+Indian women know where it's at—their #1 search on Lyst is for "Prada shoulder bags" and we couldn't agree with them more when you see chic styles like this Esplanade piece coming in…

-You may be more acquainted with your Jamie skinny jeans from Topshop, but it's absolutely fascinating to know that in Israel, the Jonis are what's trending.
+You may be more acquainted with your Jamie skinny jeans from Topshop, but it's absolutely fascinating to know that in Israel it's the Joni that's trending.

-Have you noticed that Fendi logos have been made highly visible once more thanks to celebrities like Kendall Jenner and Kim Kardashian West?
-It's interesting to see that the Italians historically are have translated this trend into swimwear.
-The search term "Fendi monogram bikini" is current a go-to, but you'll only really find vintage products to fit.
+Have you noticed that Fendi logos have been made highly visible once more thanks to celebrities like Kendall Jenner and Kim Kardashian?
+It's interesting to see that label-lovers that the Italians historically are have translated this trend into swimwear.
+The search term "Fendi monogram bikini" is their current go-to, but you'll only really find vintage products to fit.

-I would imagine that the Japanese were originally searching for the spring 2018 pastel-colored logo tee from Versace, but the brand has already moved onto these simpler, more straightforward designs for summer.
+I would imagine that the Japanese were originally searching for the spring 2018 pastel coloured logo tee from Versace, but the brand has already moved onto these simpler, more straightforward designs for summer.

-Similar to Brazil, sunglasses are at the top of the search list in Mexico, specifically "Ray-Ban round metal classics."
+Similar to Brazil, in Mexico sunglasses are at the top of the search list and specifically "Ray-Ban round metal classics."

-Due to the brutal winter weather, it's no surprise that Scandi girls are adept at making outwear choices that stand out.
+Due to their brutal winter weather, it's no surprise that Scandi girls are adept at making outwear choices that stand out.
 This particular pink bomber has been their most searched-for item of all.

-The search term "Danse Lente bag" is a particularly interesting one for Portugal: The new handbag brand has been really buzzed about in London and only around since the beginning of the year.
-Are Portugal fashion lovers more trend-setting than we had ever realized?
+The search term "Danse Lente bag" is a particularly interesting one for Portugal: the new handbag brand has been really buzzed about in London and only around since the beginning of the year.
+Are Portugal fashion lovers more trend-setting than we had ever realised?
 Sounds like it.

 Since super-brands couldn't always export their goods to Russia in the past, it's no wonder that key designer items like this classic Gucci belt are still searched for so often.

-I would go so far as to say the original Valentino Rockstuds aren't quite as popular as they originally were in the UK (there are now many new iterations to keep superfans happy), but they're still a huge retail success for the brand—particularly in the United Arab Emirates.
+I would go so far as to say the original Valentino Rockstud isn't quite as popular as it originally was in the UK (there are now many new iterations to keep super-fans happy), but it's still a huge retail success for the brand—particularly in the United Arab Emirates.

 What's fascinating about the UK's most searched-for term this year is that this it hasn't been available for ages and was first spotted on Tali Lennox in 2014.
-Granted, it is the color of the spring 2018—but why is everyone rediscovering this easy, breezy all-in-one in 2018?
+Granted it is the colour of the spring 2018—but why is everyone rediscovering this easy, breezy all-in-one in 2018?

 Ukraine girls are looking for Rag & Bone leather jackets more than anything else.
-They clearly want to prioritize their spend on classic, useful everyday items.
+They clearly want to prioritise their spend on classic, useful everyday items.